evmcnb/quartz/content/Full/Pre-eclampsia.md

 |---|---|
 |- hypertensive disease in a previous pregnancy<br>- chronic kidney disease<br>- autoimmune disease, such as systemic lupus erythematosus or antiphospholipid syndrome<br>- type 1 or type 2 diabetes<br>- chronic hypertension|- first pregnancy<br>- age 40 years or older<br>- pregnancy interval of more than 10 years<br>- body mass index (BMI) of 35 kg/m² or more at first visit<br>- family history of pre-eclampsia<br>- multiple pregnancy|

-Aspirin is used for prophylaxis against the development of pre-eclampsia.
+150mg aspirin is used for prophylaxis against the development of pre-eclampsia.
 It is given from 12 weeks gestation until birth to women with:
 - A single **high-risk** factor
 - Two or more **moderate-risk** factors
 ## Presentation